 - Subscriptions: Selling products or services with a recurring payment system on a regular basis.
 E.g., Netflix, Spotify, YouTube Premium, etc.

-These just scratch on the surface when it comes to the types of eCommerce businesses available in the market.
-However, I hope these examples could help you understand what an eCommerce business is.
+These just scratch the surface when it comes to the types of eCommerce businesses available in the market.
+However, I hope these examples help you understand an eCommerce business.

 8 Steps to Start an Ecommerce Business